-As well as sticking to general healthy eating guidelines - like getting your five-a-day, including whole-grains and choosing more fish, poultry, lean red meats and opting for low fat calcium-rich dairy foods - there are some other important changes you can make to your diet when you’re expecting.
+As well as sticking to general healthy eating guidelines – like getting your five-a-day, including whole-grains and choosing more fish, poultry, lean meats and opting for calcium-rich dairy foods (low fat versions, unless you're underweight) – there are some other important changes you can make to your diet when you’re expecting.

 - Eating little and often, basing meals and snacks on starchy foods like bread, porridge, plain biscuits, crisp-breads, oatcakes, pasta, rice or potatoes.